Conveyancing Key Terms/Glossary

 Many alterations to property (such as extensions or change of use) require planning permission from the Local Authority.
 Planning permission tends to be concerned with the appearance or local impact of works that have been carried out.
-They are completely separate to Building Regulations.
-The seller will need to supply the buyer’s solicitor with all necessary Planning permission consents (or appropriate Indemnity insurance) before exchange of contracts.
+They are completely separate from Building Regulations.
+The seller will need to supply the buyer’s solicitor with all necessary Planning permission consents (or appropriate Indemnity insurance) before the exchange of contracts.

 A method of checking matters that may affect the property.
 The search ought to cover the property and not simply the surrounding area.

 A government tax payable in most cases by every buyer of a property.